 2/20/16: See comments for questions about Richard’s wife Elizabeth.
 I have removed all reference to her being the daughter of Charles and Mary Wolverton.

 - I have been contacted by Rev. Richard Wright, a direct descendant who has studied this family for many years, and who advocates the Hackensack connection.
-I will probably be convinced once I can distinguish Richard Wright’s son John of Gloucester Co. from John Wright’s son John of Hackensack.
-The fact that John Wright, who wrote his will in Amwell Twp. in 1732, named his wife Orka and his children Harmanus, John, Hannah, William, Elizabeth Katherine and Affea suggests a Dutch connection.
-Richard Wright has identified the marriage of John Wright and Orka Bras as taking place at the Dutch Reformed Church of Hackensack on April 11, 1713. ↩
+The John Wright who wrote his will in Amwell Township in 1732 named his wife Orka and his children Harmanus, John, Hannah, William, Elizabeth Katherine and Affea, which suggests a Dutch connection.
+Richard Wright found the marriage record of John Wright and Orka Bras at the Dutch Reformed Church of Hackensack on April 11, 1713. ↩

 - Hunterdon County Loan Office (hereafter HCLO), N.J.
 Archives, 1737 No. 77. ↩